 Physical Therapist Student Loans Are Not the Best Financial Investment

-You could be an engineer, corporate employee, tech employee, or a host of different jobs if you want to make a similar level of income quickly after graduation.
+You could be an engineer, corporate employee, tech employee, nurse at a clinic, or a host of different jobs if you want to make a similar level of income quickly after graduation.

 I keep hearing stories about how there’s a new physical therapist school popping up every six months.
 I believe we’ll see trends continue to develop where the number of physical therapists grows to the point where employers of DPTs are the ones with leverage.